 Store visitors * in-store CVR * in-store AOV = estimated store revenue

 Using data onboarding providers

 Data onboarding comes with a cost and will require you to upload your customer data files to their platform.
 The end result is similar in that you will use this data to determine your estimated store revenue, however this option connects the actual purchase to the click, as it’s based on CRM data which is matched up against a large network of partners.
 The process isn’t complicated, but it will require some set up initially.
-Again, you can read more in depth about this solution here, but to quickly summarize, these data partners will anonymously match the email addresses from your data against a database of addressable cookies (online devices and digital IDs used by a network of partners).
+To quickly summarize, these data partners will anonymously match the email addresses from your data against a database of addressable cookies (online devices and digital IDs used by a network of partners).
 They can then identify which individuals were exposed to a digital ad and can attribute the offline value back to the search query or keyword that triggered the original ad.
 The data onboarding vendor will upload your observed conversions and sales data into a tool of your choice, such as Adlucent’s Deep Search® or Google AdWords, at which point you can then extrapolate an estimate of store revenue based on your match rate.
 The match rate will be provided to you from the vendor, and is unique to each retailer.
 You can use your match rate data to determine an accurate in-store CVR and AOV.

 Many retailers choose to utilize both of these options, and they are both good at helping retailers measure which online ads are sourcing brick and mortar sales.
 You can use this data to properly allocate ad spend and drive even greater revenue.
 This information can also be used to optimize particular queries or keywords, and should be incorporated into online ROI and budget allocation decisions.